-The probability that a man develops prostate cancer during his lifetime was 11.6 percent from 2012 to 2014.
+The probability that a man develops prostate cancer during his lifetime was 12.1 percent from 2015 to 2017.
 However, the probability of surviving at least the first five years after diagnosis is extremely high, depending on the stage at diagnosis.
-Those diagnosed at the local and regional stages have a 99 percent chance of surviving the first five years, though this drops to only 30 percent for those diagnosed at the distant stage.
-The death rate from prostate cancer has decreased over the last two decades and was estimated at 18.8 deaths per 100,000 population in 2015.
+Those diagnosed at the local and regional stages have a 99 percent chance of surviving the first five years, though this drops to only 31 percent for those diagnosed at the distant stage.
+The death rate from prostate cancer has generally decreased over the last two decades and was estimated at 18.7 deaths per 100,000 population in 2017.
 Although prostate cancer is the most common type of cancer among men, it is the second deadliest, behind lung and bronchus cancer.

 The risk of prostate cancer is thought to be decreased through a healthy diet, exercise, and healthy weight.
 Regular prostate cancer screenings are not recommended for younger men who do not show any symptoms, but should be considered for men aged 50 years and above.
 In 2015, just over 41 percent of men aged 65 years and older reported having a prostate cancer test within the past year.
 Once diagnosed, common treatment methods include surgery, radiation therapy, and hormone therapy.
 A survey from 2019 of men with prostate cancer found that 57 percent of them had recieved surgery to treat their cancer.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date